MartinThoma/MartinThoma.github.io/_posts/2012-12-13-creating-gantt-charts.md

 <h2>Trac jsGantt plugin</h2>
 You can let Trac automatically create a Gantt chart with <a href="http://trac-hacks.org/wiki/TracJsGanttPlugin">Trac jsGantt plugin</a>.
 According to this link, it should look like this:

-{% caption align="aligncenter" width="300" caption="jsGanttSample" url="../images/2012/12/jsGanttSample-300x150.png" alt="jsGanttSample" title="jsGanttSample" height="150" class="size-medium wp-image-50511" %}
+{% caption align="aligncenter" width="300" caption="jsGanttSample" url="../images/2012/12/jsGanttSample-300x150.png" alt="jsGanttSample"  height="150" class="size-medium wp-image-50511" %}

 I knew that I had to install the <a href="http://trac-hacks.org/wiki/MasterTicketsPlugin">MasterTicketsPlugin</a> to make it possible to add ticket dependencies.
 With that, it looked like this:

-{% caption align="aligncenter" width="300" caption="jsGantt only with MasterTicketsPlugin" url="../images/2012/12/jsGantt-without-plugins-300x205.png" alt="jsGantt only with MasterTicketsPlugin" title="jsGantt only with MasterTicketsPlugin" height="205" class="size-medium wp-image-50521" %}
+{% caption align="aligncenter" width="300" caption="jsGantt only with MasterTicketsPlugin" url="../images/2012/12/jsGantt-without-plugins-300x205.png" alt="jsGantt only with MasterTicketsPlugin"  height="205" class="size-medium wp-image-50521" %}

 Not quite what I've expected.
 So I guess I will also need <a href="http://trac-hacks.org/wiki/SubticketsPlugin">SubticketsPlugin</a> and <a href="http://trac-hacks.org/wiki/TimingAndEstimationPlugin">TimingAndEstimationPlugin</a>.